sanjurajrh/ansible_servicebus/README.md

 1. Azure Subscription account.
 I have used the free account for this testing
 2. Virtual machine/system with Ansible installed and configured to connect to Azure environment
 3. We donot have any Ansible Service bus already created.
 We are not using any existing applications to test
 4. Assign the required roles of Ansible Service Bus Data Owner.
-Azure Service Bus Data Sender and Azure Servuce Bus Data Receiver, Azure Service Bus Namespace Manager
+Azure Service Bus Data Sender and Azure Servuce Bus Data Receiver.

 Order of execution